Euyz/CABLE/README.md

 ### Windows
 * Installation via **Windows Subsystem for Linux 2 (WSL2)**:\
 We recommend installing MRtrix3 under WSL2 which provides excellent support for GUI programs.\
 First, enter the command ```wsl --install``` in the Windows terminal.
 This command will automatically install the default Ubuntu distribution of the Linux subsystem.
-After the installation is complete, find the newly installed Ubuntu in the Start menu and open it.
 Then, use the command ```sudo apt-get install mrtrix3``` in the Ubuntu subsystem to install MRtrix3.
 * Installation via msys2:\
 Alternatively, you can refer to the official MRtrix3 documentation at https://www.mrtrix.org/download/windows-msys2/ and install it using msys2.
 In this case, the call to MRtrix3 within **main.py** needs to be executed manually.